Retro-Devils/Mugen-Pi-4/README.md

 Then replace 'home/pi......mugennamehere.exe' on wine line with your paths to exe .

-8.Replace wine desktop file with attached "Wine Desktop.sh" in this github .
+8.Replace wine desktop file

+Replace winedesktop.sh with attached "Wine Desktop.sh" in this github

 This for all windows gamez not necessary if your gonna play mugen.